Why a global renewable energy company has designs on development on the outskirts of town

 "Additionally, we have to operate within strict noise limits and will be taking significant steps to reduce noise.
 So people living in houses near the site won’t be disturbed when it’s up and running.”

-Subject to planning permission, Starkraft adds it will establish a fund, worth at least £600,000 to Hart residents, for the lifetime of the project.
+Subject to planning permission, Statkraft adds it will establish a fund, worth at least £600,000 to Hart residents, for the lifetime of the project.